Pasoori: Music and style

 "Pasoori" was conceptualized as a fusion of pop and folk music, combining "poetic tradition with global beats."
 Sethi has mentioned that the song blends raga and reggaeton — a sound which he describes as "ragaton" — and notes that it was designed to feel warm and familiar, asserting that "it makes one feel good."
-Sethi claimed that with "Pasoori," he wanted to create a song "that represents our culture but does dialog with the world" to show that "it is possible to be local and also be global...to be completely rooted and to be completely open and free."
+Sethi claimed that with "Pasoori," he wanted to create a song "that represents our culture but does dialogue with the world" to show that "it is possible to be local and also be global...to be completely rooted and to be completely open and free."

 According to a Coke Studio press release, Sethi began writing and composing "Pasoori" at a time when Pakistani artists were barred from working across the border in India, which led to a sense of frustration and anguish.
 In response, Sethi stated that he "wanted to write a song that was sort of a flower bomb hurled at nationalism and heteropatriarchy...with all the fun innuendos and all this camp energy."
 Consistent with his musical style of challenging norms and voicing dissent, Sethi shared that his objective with "Pasoori" was to make a statement on the "free movement of ideas and melodies through a song," turning angst into art, and celebrating artistic self-expression in a world where "borders and boundaries of all sorts have become more rigid."
 Sethi asserted: "I might not have been able to travel to India, but I knew my music could."
 The YouTube description of the song reads: "Let's transcend boundaries and bridge distances through compassion, love, and identity."
 In its description of the song, The New Yorker stated: "'Pasoori is ostensibly about star-crossed lovers, but it’s also an apt metaphor for the relationship between two countries in perpetual conflict whose histories and cultural touchstones are entwined."